-What does this mean for companies now?
+What does the EU directive mean for companies now?
 Which data systems are particularly affected?
 Which steps need to be completed by 2018 to comply with the new rules?

 The staged system of the new data-protection directive already provides for penalties of up to two per cent of the annual turnover generated worldwide, if processing operations are not documented in good order (Article 28).
 If security is breached, companies are obliged to notify the public authorities within 72 hours (Article 31).

 According to the definition stated in the new EU legislation, it is also deemed to be a breach of protection if an employee views data that they personally do not need for their particular professional duties.
 In addition, companies must see to it that employees can recognise when they are violating laws by their data-processing activity or when they are processing data on an unauthorised basis.